tmtsoftware/msocket/RELEASING.md

 Steps for releasing:

-1. There is no pipeline to release msocket but only `git tag v0.0.0` and `git push origin v0.0.0`
+1. run `release.sh` with version of msocket

 2. update msocket tag version in csw, esw